Neighbours worked together to plant trees.

 Armed with a vision, the neighbourhood group, called Friends of Peanut Park, set about to do some fund-raising and planned some work bees.

-Fifty-five donated trees from Manitoba Hydro's Forest Enhancement Program over the course of two years certainly helped the cause.
+Fifty-five donated trees from Manitoba Hydro's Forest Enhancement Program over the course of 2 years certainly helped the cause.

 Barb Parke and Charles Feaver enjoy the fruits of their labour.